Wambosa/fraud/README.md

-# Pic Jenny
+# Fabricated Realistic Unique Artificial Documents
 _mass image generation_

-A play on words; the Picture _Jennerator_ is for quickly creating many realistic scanned/photographed documents.
+Despite its name, the intent is not to commit fruad itself.
+The need is for quickly creating many realistic scanned/photographed documents.
-Pic Jenny currently randomly creates _people_ with filled documents using document templates and positional metadata.
+FRUAD uses a **data generator** to randomly create _people_ with filled documents using **document templates** and **positional** metadata.

+## Ubuntu Install
+-

 ## OSX install
 - **don't** just do npm-install